What to Wear & What to Pack for Iceland in Summer (+FREE Printable Packing List)

 Waterproof jacket

 A waterproof jacket is a must in Iceland, no matter the season!
-Forget rain ponchos or water-resistant jackets—your outer layer needs to be fully windproof and waterproof.
-Umbrellas and rain ponchos are also completely useless because of the wind.
+You can leave your cute, fashionable jackets at home — the outer layer needs to be fully windproof and waterproof.
+Umbrellas and rain ponchos are usually completely useless in Iceland because of the wind.

 What do we wear?
-Our go-to for Iceland summers is a light rain jacket with room for layering.
-We all have quality rain jackets from brands like The North Face or Marmot – they are excellent for travel.
-When colder, we sometimes layer a packable puffer jacket underneath.
+Our go-to for Iceland summers is a light rain jacket with mesh lining and some room for layering.
+We all have quality rain jackets from outdoor brands like The North Face, Helly Hansen, Vaude, or Marmot (like this) — they are excellent for travel.
+In addition, when it’s colder, we sometimes layer a light puffer jacket or an Icelandic wool sweater underneath.

 Kids wearing rain jackets and warm hats at Hvitserkur in Iceland in summer